RavirajKumarTiwari/Smart-Industrial-Helmet/README.md

    - **LEDs**: Connect to Digital Pins 9, 10, 11 for temperature, data transmission, and gas alerts respectively.

 2. **Upload Code**:
-   - Open `ArduinoUnoCode.ino` in the Arduino IDE.
+   - Open the Arduino IDE.
+   - Load the `ArduinoUnoCode.ino` file.
    - Select the correct board and port.
    - Upload the code.

 ### NodeMCU ESP8266

 1. **WiFi Configuration**:
+   - Open the `NodeMCUCode.ino` file.
-   - Update the SSID and Password in the `NodeMCUCode.ino`.
+   - Update the SSID and Password for your WiFi network.

 2. **ThingSpeak Configuration**:
    - Update the `apiKey` with your ThingSpeak Write API Key.

 3. **Upload Code**:
-   - Open `NodeMCUCode.ino` in the Arduino IDE.
-   - Select the correct board (NodeMCU 1.0) and port.
+   - Select the correct board (NodeMCU 1.0) and port in the Arduino IDE.
    - Upload the code.

 ## Usage